elabftw/elabdoc/doc/user-guide.rst

 Tags
 ````
 The tags allow you to easily group experiments together.
 You can think of it as folders, but more powerful because each experiment can have many tags, thus allowing you to cross-search efficiently!
 All experiments with the same tag will be accessible by clicking this tag or searching for it.
 To validate a tag, press Enter or click outside the input field.
-It is saved immediatly.
+It is saved immediately.
 The number of tags is not limited.
 Click on a tag to remove it (in edit mode).
 Tags are common to a team.
 Autocompletion favors the reuse of existing tags.

 .. image:: img/quick_tags.gif